-The Stormwater Best Management Practice (BMP) Program is an authorized program of the District to provide technical and financial assistance to local subdivisions of government and local nonprofit organizations who install best management practices to control stormwater runoff and improve water quality.
+The Stormwater Best Management Practice (BMP) Program is an authorized program of the District to provide technical and financial assistance to local subdivisions of government and local nonprofit organizations who install best management practices to control stormwater runoff and to educate the public about stormwater management improve water quality.

-- (1) Eligible measures include but are not limited to: - (a) raingardens, green roofs, bioswales, infiltration trenches, rain barrels, bioretention, pervious pavement - (2) The following are not considered eligible projects - (a) piped, underground detention systems - (b) projects constructed to comply with current local stormwater regulations
+- (1) Eligible measures include but are not limited to: - (a) raingardens, green roofs, bioswales, infiltration trenches, rain barrels, bioretention, pervious pavement

+- (b) public outreach campaigns, including rain barrel distribution, informational signs, outdoor classrooms, development and production of educational materials for the public - (2) The following are not considered eligible projects - (a) piped, underground detention systems - (b) projects constructed to comply with current local stormwater regulations

 - (1) Administer the Stormwater BMP Program. - (2) Management will prioritize and approve eligible applications - (3) Reimburse 50% of all eligible costs of the project up to \$5,000 per project.
-Eligible costs shall include all costs associated with construction and construction observation.
+Eligible costs shall include all costs for construction of BMPs, materials, publication costs, and professional services related to projects. associated with construction and construction observation.
 The following shall also apply: - (a) Sponsor's "in-house" design costs are not eligible for cost-sharing. - (b) Construction must be performed by a qualified contractor.
 Reimbursement for use of Sponsor's labor and equipment are not eligible costs. - (4) The District must approve plans, specifications, and/or implementation schedules.